+- Labor Market Information and Analysis a labor market study conducted by the Center of Excellence in coordination with the office of the Career Technical Education Project Manager is required.

+- Advisory Committee Recommendation includes advisory committee membership, minutes and summary of recommendations.

+- Regional Consortia Recommendation Meeting Minutes a submission to the Bay Area Consortium of Community Colleges (BACCC) is conducted by the office of the Career Technical Education Project Manager.
+The following information is required to populate the online BACCC portal (www.regionalcte.org):

+- Program Title

+- Submission Type (new or substantive)

+- TOP Code

+- Projected Start Date

+- Catalog Description

+- Enrollment Completer Projections

+- Program Award Type(s)

+- Program Goals and Objectives

+- Total Certificate Units

+- Units for Degree Major or Area of Emphasis

+- Total Units for Degree

+- Program Requirements: Course Sequence

+- Labor Market Information (LMI)

+- Goal of Program (CTE, Transfer, or Both)

+- List of similar programs at other colleges in the service area which may be impacted, including the name of the college, the name of the program that may be impacted, the name of the person the submitter contacted and the outcome of that contact.

+- Additional information (optional)

-- Labor Market Information and Analysis a labor market study conducted by the office of Business Services (Vicki Shipman) is required. - Advisory Committee Recommendation includes advisory committee membership, minutes and summary of recommendations. - Regional Consortia Recommendation Meeting Minutes a submission to the Bay Area Consortium of Community Colleges (BACCC) is conducted by the office of Business Services (Vicki Shipman).
-If the BACCC decide to not recommend the program, but the LMI is in support of the program, the CIO can override the BACCC's decision by writing a short letter.
+- If the BACCC decides to not recommend the program, but the LMI is in support of the program, the CIO can override the BACCC's decision by writing a short letter.